Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Linux Vulnerabilities.md

 - SMB is a network file sharing protocol used for sharing files and peripherals between computers on a local network (LAN).
 - The default port for SMB is 445 (TCP).
 However, it originally ran on top of NetBIOS using port 139.
 - Samba is the Linux implementation of SMB, enabling Windows systems to access Linux shares and devices.
+Not prepacked

 Exploiting SAMBA: